Wazuh server cluster

 # systemctl restart wazuh-agent

-Using this method, if the worker01 node is not available, the agents will report to the Wazuh server node.
+Using this method, if the worker01 node is not available, the agents will report to the worker02.
+If both worker nodes are unavailable, the agent will report to the master node.
 This process is performed cyclically between all the nodes that we place in the /var/ossec/etc/ossec.conf of the agents.

 Connecting Wazuh agents to the Wazuh cluster with a load balancer

 Wazuh agents can be configured to report to a load balancer to evenly distribute incoming Wazuh agent traffic among all available Wazuh server nodes in a cluster.
-This way, new Wazuh servrer nodes can be added without modifying the Wazuh agents' configuration.
+This way, Wazuh agents can report to newly added Wazuh server nodes without modifying the Wazuh agents' configuration.

 Perform the following steps to point a Wazuh agent to a load balancer.